+Name: Dr Tristan Hughes - University of Cardiff

-Name: Dr Emily Critchley - University of Greenwich Name: Dr Joanne Sayner - University of Newcastle
+Name: Professor Peter Morey - University of Birmingham

+Name: Dr Doris Dippold - University of Surrey

 Students must not contact External Examiner(s) directly, and external examiners have been advised to refer any such communications back to the University.
 Students should raise any general queries about the assessment and examination process for the programme with their Course Representative, for consideration through Staff: Student Liaison Committee in the first instance, and Student representatives on Staff: Student Liaison Committees will have the opportunity to consider external examiners' reports as part of the University's quality assurance process.